Port-Oficial-Barbara/FNF-PsychEngine-Android/README.md

-# Friday Night Funkin' - Psych Engine Mobile
+# Friday Night Funkin' - Psych Engine Android
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

-## Mobile Credits:
+## Mobile Credits Bulid Original:
 * Lily - Head Porter
 * Karim - Assistant Porter/Helper #1
 * Hoovy - Helper #2

+## Mobile Credits:
+* BarbaraOficial - Programmer

 ### Mobile Special Thanks
 * MAJigsaw77 - Author of mobile controls and his FlxRuntimeShader is used here